-This is the reason, when developing the Meditation & Qigong Academy, Yinong and I carefully assembled diverse sets and taught in a variety of ways.
+This is the reason, when developing the Meditation & Qigong Classes, Yinong and I carefully assembled diverse sets and taught in a variety of ways.
 There are routines that involve movement, sets that involve sounds, guided imagery and visualization.

 Having all these sets in one place makes it easy to find something that resonates with you.

 Another key benefit is the ability to replay any part of the program to get anything you missed the first time around.

 Repetition is the mother of learning – you’ve probably heard that before.

 To be clear, no one likes write-offs, but they work.
 I took what worked and I use the concept to this day.

 The reason write-offs are so effective is they combine three of the key senses in one activity.
 You see the words, say the words to yourself, and feel as you write them out.

 Whenever I listen to a training, I write it down, word for word.
 When I do this, I remember close to 90% of the material.
 Then all I must do is review the notes to get the last bit.

 If I don’t take notes, thinking “Yeah, that makes sense, I got it.”
 I’ll forget most of it by the next day.